It is difficult to recommend a “best” way to install BPM in a corporation.

 Increasing the chances of a successful ACM/BPM implementation

-Once the company is on board with ACM/BPM make sure that top management understands that a separate set of methods/tools/software/platform can (should) be put in place for building, sustaining and augmenting strategic competitive advantage (infrastructure/ resource inventory, risk assessment, vulnerabilities, remediation, funding initiatives).
+Once the corporation is on board with ACM/BPM make sure that top management understands that a separate set of methods/tools/software/platform can (should) be put in place for building, sustaining and augmenting strategic competitive advantage (infrastructure/ resource inventory, risk assessment, vulnerabilities, remediation, funding initiatives).

-Explain that the way to narrow the gap between strategy->operations and operations-> strategy is for top management/operations to build initiatives, fund the more promising of these and set the focus at Cases on Initiatives, not processes.
+Explain that the way to narrow the gap between strategy->operations and operations-> strategy is for top management/operations to assess initiatives, fund the more promising of these and set the focus at Cases on Initiatives, not processes.

 Do not hard sell this to the point of losing the operational efficiency/effectiveness engagement by over-complicating.